Ra.One: Plot

-In London, Jenny Nair, an employee of UK-based company Barron Industries, introduces a new technology that allows things from the digital world to enter the real world using wireless transmissions from multiple devices.
+In London, Jenny Nayar, an employee of UK-based company Barron Industries, introduces a new technology that allows things from the digital world to enter the real world using wireless transmissions from multiple devices.
 Shekhar Subramaniam, who also works for the company, is given a final chance to devise a unique video game.
 To impress his skeptical son Prateek and upon the request of his wife Sonia, Shekhar uses his son's idea that the antagonist should be more powerful than the protagonist.

-Shekhar's colleague Akashi does the motion capture of the game's characters, Jenny does the programming, and Shekhar gives his face to the game's protagonist, G. One, while the antagonist, Ra.
-One, is faceless and has substantially greater powers than those granted to G. One, including shapeshifting and mind reading.
-Ra.
-One is imbibed with a self-learning AI.
+Shekhar's colleague Akashi does the motion capture of the game's characters, Jenny does the programming, and Shekhar gives his face to the game's protagonist, G.One, while the antagonist, Ra.One, is faceless and has substantially greater powers than those granted to G.One, including shapeshifting and mind reading, and is imbibed with a self-learning AI.
 The two characters are given a H.A.R.T, which gives them powers, but also without which they cannot be killed.
 The game has three levels, and either of the players can only be killed in the third level using a special gun that holds a single bullet, which destroys the opponent's H.A.R.T.
 While designing the game, Akashi notices some malfunctions but ignores them.
 When the game is finally launched, it receives a standing ovation, and Prateek is so impressed that he insists on playing it immediately.

-Prateek logs in under the alias Lucifer and proceeds to the final level but is interrupted by Akashi.
-The self-aware Ra.
-One, being unable to end his turn with Lucifer, becomes determined that Lucifer shall die.
+Prateek logs in under his favourite alias Lucifer and proceeds to the final level but is interrupted by Akashi.
+The self-aware Ra.One, being unable to end its turn with Lucifer, becomes determined that Lucifer shall die.
 When the mainframe fails to shut down, Akashi calls Shekhar, who notices a problem with the game.
-Ra.
-One uses the new technology to enter the real world, breaks free, and goes to find Lucifer.
-Ra.
-One first assumes Akashi's form and asks him about Lucifer.
-When Akashi fails to reply, Ra.
-One abruptly murders him.
-After finding the dead Akashi, Shekhar rushes home, but is confronted on the way by Ra.
-One.
-In an attempt to save Prateek, Shekhar claims that he is Lucifer, but Ra.
-One scans Shekhar's ID and kills him after discovering that he is lying.
+Ra.One uses the new technology to enter the real world, breaks free and goes to find Lucifer.
+Ra.One first assumes Akashi's form and asks him about Lucifer.
+When Akashi fails to reply, Ra.One murders him.
+After finding the dead Akashi, Shekhar rushes home, but is confronted on the way by Ra.One.
+In an attempt to save Prateek, Shekhar claims that he is Lucifer, but Ra.One scans Shekhar's ID and kills him after discovering that he is lying.